Kunzea strigosa

 Kunzea strigosa is a flowering plant in the myrtle family, Myrtaceae and is endemic to Western Australia.

 The shrub typically grows to a height of 1 to 2 m with a few erect stems.
+It usually flowers August to November.

 Often found in wet depressions between ridges or low on slopes in a small area on the coast near where the Great Southern meets the Goldfields-Esperance region centred around the Fitzgerald River National Park where it grows in a sandy to clay loam soils.